Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 &nbsp;

 ## T1D/T2D calculator (script: 03b_dpctn_t1dt2d_calculator)

+### T1D/T2D calculator overview

+The main (clinical features) model uses age at diagnosis and current BMI to estimate the probability of Type 1 diabetes.
+GAD and IA2 antibodies, and Type 1 genetic risk score (T1D-GRS) can additionally be incorporated if available (T1D-GRS was not available in this cohort from CPRD, and fewer than 1% had either antibody tested).
+A more complicated lipid probability model

+&nbsp;

+### T1D/T2D calculator cohort

 The T1D/T2D calculator cohort consists those with current diagnosis of Type 1 (mixed or otherwise), Type 2 (mixed or otherwise), or unspecified diabetes, diagnosed aged 18-50 years inclusive: